CPScript/QRC/README.md

-# Quantum-Resistant Cryptographic System (QRCs)

-QRCs is an experimental post-quantum cryptographic framework implementing hybrid lattice-based encryption with hash-based digital signatures.
+> QRCs is an experimental post-quantum cryptographic framework implementing hybrid lattice-based encryption with hash-based digital signatures.
 The system combines Ring Learning With Errors, standard Learning With Errors, and Merkle signature schemes to provide defense against both classical and quantum cryptanalytic attacks.

 ## Architecture